Zaphodious/proompt/README.md

 - @+ will be replaced with the no. of commits ahead of upstream
 - @- will be replaced with the no. of commits behind upstream
 - @s will be replaced with the detected repo status
+- @i will be replaced with a unicode symbol representing the detected repo status
+- @e will be replaced with an emoji representing the detected repo status

 If no text is provided, the string " @b ↑@+ ↓@-" will be used as default. (the Nerd Font symbol for a git branch is used, which may not render in the browser.)

+Note that this feature might not work in a broken or non-standard repo.

 ## Example